eduOS/English_writing/awesome_materials_for_writing.md

   Formatting text in Markdown has a very gentle/steep **learning curve**.

 1. example
   * to name a few
   Another way of looking at America as a 'salad bowl' is because there are 'China Towns', 'Korea Towns', 'Little Ethiopia' to name a few.
   *

 1. many
   * a handful of
     Hakim El Hattab released version 2.2 of reveal.js on January 28th, fixing a handful of bugs and implementing a host of new features in the JavaScript 3D presentation library.

 1. about cause and effect

 1. about assumption

+1. abbreviation
+  We like to use the /cc syntax (an **abbreviation for** carbon copy) to include people in issues.

 # articles
 1. [about 3D](http://www.infoq.com/news/2013/02/reveal.js-2.2)
 2.

 # great use of normal words or phrases
 1. detail
    Here is a link to a blog post where I **detailed** some of my early thoughts on the subject: http://nocategories.net/ephemera/writing/version-control-for-writers/
 1. exposure
    It was my first real **exposure** to a book being written that way
 1. go through
   all Git operations would have to go through the command line